BAGOMBEKA-JOB-DEV/BULK-SMS-WEB-APP/README.md

 > **Please configure your API keys from your SMS service provider** to enable SMS sending.
 > You should see the data immediately after inserting the form into the database.
-> Make sure Laravel and Vue are installed in your project.

 🌐 **For further inquiries, reach out to me at** 👉 [BagombekaJob.com](http://bagombekajob.com)